PawelGerr/Thinktecture.Runtime.Extensions/README.md

 ------------

-// a property for iteration over all items IReadOnlyList<ProductType> allTypes = ProductType.Items;
+// A property for iteration over all items IReadOnlyList<ProductType> allTypes = ProductType.Items;

 ------------

-// getting the item with specific name, i.e. its key
+// Getting the item with specific name, i.e. its key.
-// throw UnknownEnumIdentifierException if the provided key doesn't match to any item ProductType productType = ProductType.Get("Groceries");
+// Throws UnknownEnumIdentifierException if the provided key doesn't belong to any item ProductType productType = ProductType.Get("Groceries");

-// Alternatively, using an explicit cast (behaves the same as with Get) ProductType productType = (ProductType)"Groceries";
+// Alternatively, using an explicit cast (behaves the same as "Get") ProductType productType = (ProductType)"Groceries";

 ------------

-// the same as above but returns a bool instead of throwing an exception (dictionary-style) bool found = ProductType.TryGet("Groceries", out ProductType productType);
+// the same as above but returns a bool instead of throwing an exception (dictionary-style) bool found = ProductType.TryGet("Groceries", out ProductType? productType);

 ------------

-// similar to TryGet but returns a ValidationError instead of a boolean.
+// similar to TryGet but accepts `IFormatProvider` and returns a ValidationError instead of a boolean.
-ValidationError? validationError = ProductType.Validate("Groceries", null, out productType);
+ValidationError? validationError = ProductType.Validate("Groceries", null, out ProductType? productType);

 if (validationError is null)
 {